dmotz/trystero/README.md

 ([SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol)).
 Typically
-this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently, torrent trackers, Firebase, and IPFS).
+this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Firebase, and IPFS).

 The important point to remember is this: